vmware-archive/concord/README.md

 # Concord

+---
+**:warning: Latest updates can be found in the [Concord-BFT](https://github.com/vmware/concord-bft) repository**

+This repository is currently inactive.
+Concord open-source development currently active in the [Concord-BFT](https://github.com/vmware/concord-bft) repository.
+Please go to that repository for the latest updates.

+---

 Project Concord is an open source, scalable decentralized Blockchain.
 It leverages the [Concord-BFT](https://github.com/vmware/concord-bft) engine based on years of academic and industrial research, and implements